 In April 1944, Victoreen was contracted by the Manhattan Project to manufacture portable radiation devices as part of Operation Peppermint.
 3 Operation Peppermint was the codename given to preparations by the Manhattan Project and the European Theater of Operations United States Army to counter the possibility that the Germans might disrupt the Normandy landings with radioactive poisons.
 The portable Minometer units were initially released in 1940 and were essentially a simplified version of the Condenser-R meter.
 5 Nearly 50 devices were produced, which were later reused to measure radioactivity during A-bomb testing in New Mexico.
 After the war concluded, Victoreen provided 95% of the instrumentation for nuclear testing in the Marshall Islands.

-In April 1965, Victoreen announced that it was moving its headquarters and plant from Hough Avenue to 10101 Woodland Avenue, the site of former Clark Controller Company.
+In April 1965, Victoreen announced that it was moving its headquarters and plant from Hough Avenue to 10101 Woodland Avenue, the site of the former Clark Controller Company.
 15 Its Government Instruments Division, which had been at 5200 Euclid Avenue in leased space, was also moved to the new facility.